 The basic version of Canva is free: I pay for the premium version so I can easily create graphics using my brand colours and fonts.
 If you’re creating online products or courses to sell, or if you simply want to create images to use in your blog posts, Canva could be invaluable to you.

-Resources for Staying Focused When You Write
+Staying Focused When You Write

 Time tracker: RescueTime